Andrei Rublev

+Andrei Rublev (Андрей Рублёв, [ɐnˈdrʲej rʊˈblʲɵf]; c.
+1360) was a Russian artist considered to be one of the greatest medieval Russian painters of Orthodox Christian icons and frescoes.
+He is revered as a saint in the Eastern Orthodox Church, and his feast day is 29 January.

 Early life

 Little information survives about his life; even where he was born is unknown.
-He probably lived in the Trinity-St. Sergius Lavra, near Moscow, under Nikon of Radonezh, who became hegumen after the death of Sergius of Radonezh in 1392.
+He probably lived in the Trinity-St.Sergius Lavra, near Moscow, under Nikon of Radonezh, who became hegumen after the death of Sergius of Radonezh in 1392.
 The first mention of Rublev is in 1405, when he decorated icons and frescos for the Cathedral of the Annunciation of the Moscow Kremlin, in company with Theophanes the Greek and Prokhor of Gorodets.
 His name was the last of the list of masters, as the junior both by rank and by age.
 Theophanes was an important Byzantine master, who moved to Russia and is considered to have trained Rublev.

 Career

-Chronicles tell us that together with Daniel Chorny he painted the Assumption Cathedral in Vladimir in 1408 as well as the Trinity Cathedral in the Trinity Lavra of St. Sergius between 1425 and 1427.
+Chronicles tell us that together with Daniel Chorny he painted the Dormition Cathedral, Vladimir in 1408 as well as the Trinity Cathedral in the Trinity Lavra of St. Sergius between 1425 and 1427.
 After Daniel's death, Andrei came to Moscow's Andronikov Monastery where he painted his last work, the frescoes of the Saviour Cathedral.
 He is also believed to have painted at least one of the miniatures in the Khitrovo Gospels.